Mice Pest Control

 What Do Mice Look Like?

 - Color: Light brown or grey to black, with lighter bellies.

-- Size: Adult mice weigh approximately 12 to 30 grams and can grow up to 20 cm from the nose to the tip of the tail.
+- Size: Approximately 12-30 grams and 20 cm from nose to tip of the tail.

-- Exclusion– sealing off sites that allow mice to enter a structure.
+- Exclusion: sealing off sites that allow mice to enter.

 What are they?

-Normally, the house mouse makes its home in farm fields, grassy and wooded areas, building nests in areas that are dark and protected from the elements and close to a readily available food source.
+In nature, the house mouse makes its home in farm fields and grassy nest-able areas close to a reliable food source.

 Do they make noise?

-The house mouse has a sharp sense of hearing and communicates with other house mice through squeaks.
-Some of these squeaks are audible to humans, while others extend into the ultrasonic range.
+The house mouse has a sharp sense of hearing and communicates with other mice through squeaks, some audible to humans, others within the ultrasonic range.

 To prevent mice from entering the home, all cracks, crevices, holes and gaps larger than a pen cap should be sealed with cement or mouse-proof materials.
 Mice acquire most of their water from scavenged food particles, leave no crumbs on tabletops or floors!
 In cases of confirmed infestation, the most effective mouse control methods are those administered by trained pest control professionals.